National Archives - Federigan

 Because of the extreme temperatures and snow we received yesterday, the National Archives employees were placed on a two-hour delayed which meant any ceremonies held inside before the official opening of the museum are canceled.
 Unfortunately, this was the circumstance yesterday.
-Thankfully Paul bakery across from the museum as open and able to accommodate.
+Thankfully Paul Bakery across from the museum was open and able to accommodate.

 Therefore, instead of meeting outside the National Archives we meet inside Paul bakery and then proceeded outside to the Navy Memorial which is located across the street the the Archives.